WGLab/PennCNV/docs/articles/affy.md

 Subsetp 1.2 Allele-specific signal extraction from CEL files

 This step uses the Affymetrix Power Tools software to extract allele-specific signal values from the raw CEL files.
-Here “allele-specific” refers to the fact that for each SNP, we have a signal measure for the A allele and a separate signal measure for the B allele.
+Here `allele-specific` refers to the fact that for each SNP, we have a signal measure for the A allele and a separate signal measure for the B allele.

 Genome-wide 6.0 array